 We celebrate Christmas in December every year.
 Still, the soothing carol notes, freshly baked plum cakes, gifts kept under the Christmas tree, candies hanging from the pines of the tree, laughter, everything is so clear as if we celebrated it yesterday.

 Over the years, our way of celebration has changed a lot, and this year we will see a very different way of celebrating the festival.
-We have to enjoy the day keeping the on-going pandemic in our minds.
+We have to enjoy the day keeping the ongoing covid can't stop you doing this Christmas celebration to get suffered from the pandemic in our minds.

 The traditional Christmas party will be replaced by the virtual Christmas party.
 Do not get sad over it, the way we celebrate may change this year, but the happiness will remain the same.

-We have already lost the human connection in this pandemic, and to make our work life easier and fun, it is important to have a break from work.
+We have already lost the human connection in this pandemic and still trying to build relationships virtually and to make our work life easier and fun, it is important to have a break from work.
 Though we can not meet physically and enjoy the party, we have the option of doing it virtually.
 It will be something new and a great idea to connect with your team and colleagues other than work.
 If you have planned it before, it's great.
-If not, here is how you can plan a Virtual office party.
+If not, here is Read more

 It’s been 9 months to lockdown, and you must have already been using some kind of video conferencing software, and if you are not, choose a platform and make sure your team knows how to use it.
 You don’t want connection issues spoiling the mood, and also check if there are some extra features like backgrounds, games, polls that could multiply fun into your celebration.
 But, do run a proper test in advance and make sure that everyone’s home setups will be able to support it.